 Formal public comment periods include the steps listed below to involve the public.

-- Place notification in the legal section of regional daily newspapers
+- Place notification in the legal section of regional daily newspapers, as deemed necessary

 - Place notification on the SJTPO website and social media platforms with an option for submitting comments via e-mail